kumpeapps/KKid/README.md

 -   On this screen you can add transactions (add/subtract) for the selected user's allowance.
 Just fill out the form and click submit
 -   Master and Admin users may add or subtract allowance
 -   Users that are not a master or admin may only subtract from their allowance account

+### Search Movies Module
+-   This module will allow you to search movies.
+By clicking on the movie you can pull up the [Movie Details Screen](https://github.com/justinkumpe/KKid#movie-details-screen).

+###### NOTE: The movie search blocks movies labeled as adult.
+BUT this database is controlled by TMDb and the developer of KKid has no controll over it's content.
+For this reason the Movie Search feature is not enabled by default and a parent/admin must enable this feature per user.

+#### Movie Details Screen
+-   This screen will show you details for the selected movie including Release date, overview, and rating
+-   If available this screen will also play a trailer of the selected movie.
+-   To replay the trailer you can click on the backdrop image.

 ### Managed App Config
 #### This app is compatible with managed app config settings pushed from an MDM Server.
 The following is a list of managed app keys for KKid